ft-interactive/g-axis/README.md

 ```

 ## <a id='ylinpos'>yLinear positioning</a>
-yLinear axis always take the left hand side of the chartFrame as their origin.
+yLinear axis always take the left hand side of the currentFrame.plot() as their origin.
 Axis with a right alignment will be drawn from the origin to the right and appear correctly position e.g.
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-alignRight.png)

-Axis with a left alignment will be drawn from the origin to the left and so need to be translated to sit in the chartFrame correctly (see code below).
+Axis with a left alignment will be drawn from the origin to the left and so need to be translated to be positioned correctly (see code below).
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-alignLeft.png)

 The rendered axis returns the width of the widest text label on the y- axis via <b>.labelWidth()</b>. this will vary depending on the text e.g. '100,000' will return a larger value than '10'
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-labelwidth.png)

-<b>.labelWidth()</b> is used to amend the appropriate margin of the currentFrame so that text is positioned outside.
+<b>.labelWidth()</b> is used to amend the appropriate margin of the currentFrame so that text is positioned outside the plot object.
 The following code when added to you index.js file after the y-axis has been called will resize the margin depending on the <b>.align()</b> for axis with ticks of a standard size.
 For positioning axis where the ticks are longer or shorter then the width of the chartFrame see [tickSize()](#ylineartickSize).

 ```
 // return the value in the variable newMargin and move axis if needed